commschamp/comms_champion/README.md

 access the data.
 The main problem with all these tools is that their major purpose is data structures serialisation and/or facilitation of remote procedure calls (RPC).
 The binary data layout and how the transferred data is going to be used is of much lesser importance.
-The binary communication protocols, which may server as an API to the device, on the other hand, require different approach.
+The binary communication protocols, which may serve as an API to the device, on the other hand, require different approach.
 Their specification puts major emphasis on binary data layout, what values are being transferred (units and/or scaling factor) and how the other end is expected